ErichBiermann/cps_picar_code/README - english.md

 If the PiCar faces an obstacle at a distance less than 10 cm, it will back off and measure again.
 The same behavior is coded for an obstacle to the side at less than 5 cm, to cope with situations where the picar is stuck at corners.

-The code is simple but robust and even enables the car to maneuver itself out of dead ends.
+The code is simple but robust and even enables the car to maneuver itself back out of dead ends.